3 months Premium FREE

 Summary

-Abbott Laboratories is a premier global healthcare leader providing essential medical devices, diagnostics, and nutrition products.
-While a recent sell-off driven by acquisition costs and lawsuit news has improved its forward valuation, the current P/E multiple of 23.54 and sub-3% yield suggest limited upside for new value-focused entries.
-Existing shareholders should maintain positions given the exceptionally secure dividend and strong cash flow coverage, but new investors may want to wait for a better entry point.
+Abbott Laboratories is a premier global healthcare leader providing essential medical devices, diagnostics, and nutrition products backed by highly secure free cash flows.
+While the company's underlying fundamentals are robust and the dividend is exceptionally well-covered, the current valuation around $93 (P/E 26) and sub-3% yield offer limited upside.
+Existing shareholders should maintain positions given the consistent dividend growth, but new investors may want to wait for a better entry point.

 Sector Context